 You will need:

 1. Fill the machine.
-Add the detergent, oxygenated bleach, and Borax to the machine then let it fill using HOT water.
-For non-bleach users, we’re using the water’s heat to kill the dust mites and microbes so it’s very important you use the HOT setting!
+For top-loading machines, add the detergent, oxygenated bleach, and Borax to the machine then let it fill using HOT water.
+For front-loading machines, put the pillows in the washer with the Borax and follow your machine’s instructions for adding the detergent and bleach.

 2. Add the pillow(s).
-Carefully submerge the pillows in the water, arranging them so they’re on either side of the washer’s tub.
+For top-loading machines, carefully submerge the pillows in the water, arranging them so they’re on either side of the washer’s tub.
 Regular-sized pillows should be washed two at a time to keep the machine in balance.
-King-sized pillows should be washed individually, unless you have an extra-large washer.
+King-sized pillows should be washed individually unless you have an extra-large washer.

 3. Run the cycle.
-Run the load on the longest cycle your machine has.
-Be sure to use the HOT rinse cycle, too.
+Run the load on the longest, hottest cycle your machine has.
+Be sure to use the hot rinse cycle, too.

 4. Rinse again.
 Once the cycle has finished, rearrange the pillows in the machine and run a second HOT rinse cycle, without additives, to get rid of any remaining suds.

 5. Dry them on hot.
-Transfer pillows to the dryer.
+Transfer the pillows to the dryer.
 Add the tennis balls to the load to fluff the pillow fibers as they tumble dry.
-Run the dryer for 60 minutes, pausing every 20 minutes to shake and rearrange the pillows so they dry fully without clumping.
+Run the dryer for 60 minutes, pausing every 20 minutes to shake and rearrange the pillows, so they dry fully without clumping.
+If you prefer to line-dry, hang pillows from the long sides and rotate them every 20-30 minutes.
+Fluff them by hand once they’re dry, or tumble them in the dryer on the no-heat setting.